learningequality/ricecooker/docs/souschef.md

 of this project is to create a *chef*, or a program that scrapes a content source and puts it into a format that can be imported into Kolibri Studio.
-This project will read a given source's content and parse and organize that content into a folder + csv structure, which will then be imported into Kolibri Studio. (example can be found under `examples` directory.
+This project will read a given source's content and parse and organize that content into a folder + csv structure, which will then be imported into Kolibri Studio.